semiismaili/winboot/README.md

 Usage:
 -
+          winboot (reboots to windows)

-          -h (brings this screen)
+          winboot -h (brings this screen)

-          -install (initial one-time only installation)

-          -update (updates to latest version from repository)
+          winboot -update (updates to latest version from repository)

+          winboot -install (initial one-time only installation)